 - If the data should be kept on iPhone, select ‘Keep on my iPhone’.

 - If not, select ‘Delete from my iPhone’.
 Note that this will wipe data from your iPhone and not your iCloud account.

 - Go back to Settings > iCloud and insert a new iCloud account.
 Then you will have to decide if you want to merge iCloud data with enabled services such as Calendars, Contacts, Reminders, etc.

 - After the merge, the old data that was resting on your phone will get synced with the new iCloud account that was added.

 Update #1: The iCloud ID can be changed using the same way on the newest iOS version.
-It was tested from our support team.
+It was tested by our support team.